grpc/grpc.io/content/docs/quickstart/kotlin.md

 #### Run!

-Just like we did before, from the `examples` directory:
+Run the client and server like you did before.
+Execute the following commands from the `examples` directory:

  1. Compile the client and server: